Marvel Comics: Cadence Industries ownership

-In 1973, Perfect Film and Chemical renamed itself as Cadence Industries and renamed Magazine Management as Marvel Comics Group.
+In 1973, Perfect Film & Chemical renamed itself as Cadence Industries and renamed Magazine Management as Marvel Comics Group.
 Goodman, now disconnected from Marvel, set up a new company called Seaboard Periodicals in 1974, reviving Marvel's old Atlas name for a new Atlas Comics line, but this lasted only a year and a half.

 In the mid-1970s a decline of the newsstand distribution network affected Marvel.
 Cult hits such as Howard the Duck fell victim to the distribution problems, with some titles reporting low sales when in fact the first specialty comic book stores resold them at a later date.
 But by the end of the decade, Marvel's fortunes were reviving, thanks to the rise of direct market distribution—selling through those same comics-specialty stores instead of newsstands.

 Marvel ventured into audio in 1975 with a radio series and a record, both had Stan Lee as narrator.
 The radio series was Fantastic Four.
 The record was Spider-Man: Rock Reflections of a Superhero concept album for music fans.

 Marvel held its own comic book convention, Marvelcon '75, in spring 1975, and promised a Marvelcon '76.
 At the 1975 event, Stan Lee used a Fantastic Four panel discussion to announce that Jack Kirby, the artist co-creator of most of Marvel's signature characters, was returning to Marvel after having left in 1970 to work for rival DC Comics.
 In October 1976, Marvel, which already licensed reprints in different countries, including the UK, created a superhero specifically for the British market.
 Captain Britain debuted exclusively in the UK, and later appeared in American comics.
-During this time, Marvel and the Iowa-based Register and Tribune Syndicate launched a number of syndicated comic strips — The Amazing Spider-Man, Howard the Duck, Conan the Barbarian, and The Incredible Hulk.
+During this time, Marvel and the Iowa-based Register and Tribune Syndicate launched a number of syndicated comic strips—The Amazing Spider-Man, Howard the Duck, Conan the Barbarian, and The Incredible Hulk.
 None of the strips lasted past 1982, except for The Amazing Spider-Man, which is still being published.

 In 1978, Jim Shooter became Marvel's editor-in-chief.
 Although a controversial personality, Shooter cured many of the procedural ills at Marvel, including repeatedly missed deadlines.
 During Shooter's nine-year tenure as editor-in-chief, Chris Claremont and John Byrne's run on the Uncanny X-Men and Frank Miller's run on Daredevil became critical and commercial successes.
 Shooter brought Marvel into the rapidly evolving direct market, institutionalized creator royalties, starting with the Epic Comics imprint for creator-owned material in 1982; introduced company-wide crossover story arcs with Contest of Champions and Secret Wars; and in 1986 launched the ultimately unsuccessful New Universe line to commemorate the 25th anniversary of the Marvel Comics imprint.
-Star Comics, a children-oriented line differing from the regular Marvel titles, was briefly successful during this period.
+Star Comics, a children-oriented line differing from the regular Marvel titles, was briefly successful during this period, although hampered by legal action by the owners of the recently defunct Harvey Comics for purposefully plagiarizing their house style.